codyschulz/datasciencecoursera/course_3/assignment/codebook_readme/codebook.md

 ## Reading in the data

+Note: the "Interial data" has been removed from this repository to save space as it is not used

 First, to read in the non testing and training data, readr's read_delim function was used with a delimiter of " ".
 For the testing and training data, readr's read_fwf file was used.
 There are 561 16-character columns.

 ## Labeling the data